ahamez/protox/README.md

 # Unknown fields

-If any unknown field is encountered when decoding, it is kept in the decoded message.
+If any unknown fields are encountered when decoding, they are kept in the decoded message.
 It's possible to access them with the function `unknown_fields/1` defined with the message.

 ```elixir